MicrosoftDocs/dynamics-365-fraud-protection/content/ap-rulesandlists.md

 - **Delete**: remove a list.

 ## Reference:
-Please note that rule syntax is case sensitive.
+Please note that rule syntax is case insensitive.

 - Return statement
 ```